MMP: How to choose a Mobile Measurement Partner (plus why you need one)

 - Providing multi-platform deep linking, deferred deep linking, and tracking/measuring link capabilities

 - Ensuring legal compliance with all applicable privacy legislation and platform requirements

-Ultimately, a mobile measurement partner is a growth tool advanced marketers use to collect, organize, understand, and activate all of their marketing data, particularly and especially with regard to mobile apps, but also on the web and other platforms.
+Ultimately, a mobile measurement partner is a crucial growth tool that advanced marketers use to collect, organize, understand, and activate all of their marketing data, particularly and especially with regard to mobile apps, but also on the web and other platforms.

 For mobile, this means unifying all campaign data across paid and organic, social and search, including impressions and conversions, as well as app data including installs, opens, engagements, and key events.
 It means assigning marketing credit for installs and sign-ups and purchases, tracking of uninstalls, and more.
-For most brands, it also means cross-platform marketing measurement, web-based marketing analytics, plus other digital platforms.
+For most brands, it also means cross-platform marketing measurement, web-based marketing analytics, CTV ad measurement, plus other digital platforms.
 And for many, it even means integration of out-of-home advertising or email marketing or newsletter links so that marketing technologists can pull all the data from all their campaigns into one place.

 The goals of all of this?